telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ### Specify the Action Methods

-The example below demonstrates how to specify the action methods which will handle the `Create`, `Update` and `Destroy` operations.
+The following example demonstrates how to specify the action methods which will handle the `Create`, `Update` and `Destroy` operations.

 ###### Example